hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/primus-megatron.rst

 Supported models
 ================

-The following models are pre-optimized for performance on AMD Instinct MI300X series GPUs.
+The following models are pre-optimized for performance on AMD Instinct MI300X Series GPUs.
 Some instructions, commands, and training examples in this documentation might vary by model -- select one to get started.